 The origin of the cookie appears to begin in Persia in the 7th century, soon after the use of sugar became common in the region.
-They were then spread to Europe through the Muslim conquest of Spain.
+They then spread to Europe through the Muslim conquest of Spain.
 Cookies were common at all levels of society throughout Europe by the 14th century, from the royal cuisine to the street vendors.

 Cookies arrived in America in the 17th century.
 Macaroons and gingerbread cookies were among the popular early American cookies.

 In most English-speaking countries outside of North America, the most common word for cookie is “biscuit.”
-In some regions, both terms, cookies and biscuits are used.
+In some regions, both terms, cookies, and biscuits are used.

 Cookies are classified into different categories, with the most common ones being:

 Bar cookies – Drop cookies – Filled cookies

 Rolled cookies – Sandwich cookies

 Pick up some cookies at your local bakery.
 Remember to share some of your cookies with your family and friends!
 A great way to get started is by making a list of your favorite cookies to bake and enjoy.
 Then organize your baking tools and start your assembly line.

 In 1976, Sesame Street included National Cookie Day on its calendar for the first time on November 26th.
 The Cookie Monster also proclaimed his own National Cookie Day in the 1980 book The Sesame Street Dictionary.

 Then in 1987, Matt Nader of the Blue Chip Cookie Company out of San Francisco created Cookie Day, celebrating it on December 4th.